Gagnon, Quebec: History

 Gagnon was founded by the Québec Cartier Mining Company for the purposes of mining iron ore at Jeannine Lake.
 In the winter of 1957, the first plane arrived, bringing materials to build a pilot plant.
 By August of that year, the plant had processed a thousand tons of ore.
 On January 28, 1960, it was incorporated as Ville de Gagnon and named after Onésime Gagnon, the first Minister of Mining in Quebec.
 In the summer of 1960, a large forest fire came within 400 m of the town, prompting the evacuation of women and children.
 Thereafter it rapidly grew to 1300 inhabitants by the end of that year, and at its peak, Gagnon had more than 4000 residents.
 It had an airport, churches, schools, a town hall, an arena, a hospital, and a large commercial centre, despite being isolated and only accessible by plane.
+Some of its retailers included Provigo and The Bay.